JaideepPrasad/Data-Science/Machine Learning/Clustering/Mall Customer Segmentaion/README.md

 ![Capture8](https://user-images.githubusercontent.com/32663193/122120190-1c945a00-cdf8-11eb-8750-fe6b66efb8e3.PNG)

-I prefer GMM with 5 clusters rather than GMM with 8 as the clusters more easily and just as accuratly translates to categories.
+I prefer GMM with 5 clusters rather than GMM with 8 as the clusters more easily and just as accurately translates to categories.
-While I prefer the visuals from the K-Means graphs, the GMM visuals show us a more accuray bounding box over our data.
+While I prefer the visuals from the K-Means graphs, the GMM visuals show us a more accuracy bounding box over our data.
 If we focus on the short and medium radius for each cluster, we can make some general rules by turning the radii into lines/vectors.

 ## Conclusion